V500 Philosophy BA Undergraduate 2018

 In the second and third years, students have a choice of a wide range of topics.
 In previous years these have included:

 - Issues in Contemporary Ethics

 - Twentieth Century European Philosophy

 - The Philosophy of Economics and Politics: Theory, Methods and Values

 - History and Philosophy of Psychiatry

-There is a comparable choice within Psychology.
-You will also have the opportunity to study a subject in depth, by writing a substantial Dissertation of your choice.
+You will also have the opportunity to study a subject in depth, by writing a substantial Dissertation on a topic of your choice, in your third year.